 The majority of Burundian refugees – some 232 000 - remain in three closed camps in Tanzania.
 They rely on international assistance to meet their basic needs.
 Since the start of a voluntary repatriation plan in September 2017, more than 48 000 refugees have been repatriated to Burundi.
 According to the Burundian authorities, an estimated 60 000 people have also spontaneously returned.
 In August 2018, the UN refugee agency urged Tanzania to ensure that returns are voluntary and people are not pressured.
 Burundi also hosts 72 000 Congolese refugees.
 The situation remains one of the world’s most under-funded humanitarian crises.

-The European Union is closely monitoring the Burundi crisis and has released €45.5 million in humanitarian funding since the beginning of the crisis in April 2015.
-These funds are channelled to humanitarian organisations which assist Burundian refugees in the region.
-Some humanitarian funds are also allocated to provide water and sanitation to displaced and violence-affected communities in Burundi and provide protection to vulnerable populations.
+The European Union is closely monitoring the Burundi crisis and has provided over €57 million in humanitarian funding since its beginning in April 2015.
+The funding is mainly allocated to humanitarian organisations for the assistance to Burundian refugees in the region as well as Congolese refugees in Burundi.

 In Burundi, EU humanitarian funds are used to provide safe water and improved sanitation to displaced people and to increase protection of vulnerable populations.
 In May 2018, funding was provided to address the urgent needs of flood-affected families in the region of Gatumba, 12 km from the capital Bujumbura.
 They were given shelter, food assistance, blankets, mosquito nets, and access to healthcare.

 With regard to the Burundians who fled the country, EU humanitarian support allows for the registration of the refugees and for essential services including food assistance in refugee camps and settlements across the region, more specifically in Tanzania, Rwanda, Democratic Republic of Congo (DRC), and Uganda.